Some answers to some questions that I get asked a bunch

 How far in advance do you book?

-Usually anywhere from 3 to 6 months in advance, but sometimes gaps open up due to schedule changes, so please get in touch if you intend to work in a shorter time frame.
+For mixing 3-4 months in advance, for recording / producing 4 - 6 months in advance, but sometimes gaps open up due to schedule changes, so please get in touch if you intend to work in a shorter time frame.

 Do you work on one type of music only?